 Tanzania is a large country, stretching from the coast across plain to the highest point in Africa and its climate varies considerably.
 The main rainy season is from March to May, where you will find tropical downpours in the afternoon, with high humidity and temperatures in the mid 30°Cs.
 The dry season stretches from June to October.
 Temperatures vary depending on the region, and altitude, but days are usually clear and sunny.
 In November and December, the rains return, but lighter than the main rainy season, before drying slightly in January and February.

-In Tanzania, the standard voltage is 230V and the frequency is 50Hz.
-Two types of plug are used - Type G (UK style three square pins) and Type D (three round pins, used in India and some African countries) and you will need a plug adaptor and/or converter depending on which electrical appliances you bring with you.
-Please note, when walking, access to electricity will be limited – pre-charged or solar powered power bars are useful for your electronic devices.
+In Tanzania, the standard voltage is 220/240V and the frequency is 50Hz.
+Two types of plug are used - Type G (UK style three square pins) and Type D (three round pins, used in India and some African countries).
+Bring a multi-adaptor and/or converter.
+Pre-charged power banks or solar powered power bars are useful for recharging electronic devices such as phones and cameras.

 The currency of Tanzania is the Tanzanian Shilling (TZS).
 The Tanzanian Shilling is a closed currency and can only be accessed in Tanzania, so you will have to exchange your money after arrival.
-Nevertheless, US Dollars $ are also widely accepted at higher-end establishments and for changing money, though notes must be in good condition and be issued after 2009 otherwise they will not be accepted.
+US Dollars $ are widely accepted at higher-end establishments and for changing money.
+Notes must be in good condition and be issued after 2009 otherwise they will not be accepted.

 Tanzania is a relatively inexpensive country for most western travellers to visit.
 However, as in all destinations, prices in tourist spots are higher than those for locals.
 In markets, you may be able to haggle on prices, but in most shops, prices are set.
-On the Kilimanjaro tour, due to the nature of the tour, most meals and tour elements are included in your package price.
+On safari, due to the nature of these tours, most meals and tour elements are included in your package price.

 • Bank Opening

-Banks in Tanzania are usually open 8am – 1pm and then from 2-5pm Monday to Friday.
+Banks in Tanzania are usually open 9am to 3pm Monday to Friday.

-After feedback from previous guests, we offer a group tipping package for this tour.
+After feedback from previous guests, we offer a group tipping package for tours in Tanzania.
 Look out for more information in your pre-tour emails.

 Ugali, a thick staple made of cassava or maize flour, or both is the Tanzanian national dish.
 It varies in flavour and consistency depending on the flours used and is usually served with a sauce containing meat, fish, beans or greens.
 Rice and ndizi (cooked plantains) as well as meat kebabs and roasted meats are also staples of the local diet.